Steering > Track rod end change on Austin Mini

 Remove the track rod end.
 Unscrew by hand.

 Count the number of turns when unscrewing the track rod end.
-This will allow you to position it approximately during reassembly.
+This will allow it to be positioned approximately during reassembly.

 Count the number of turns when unscrewing the track rod end.
-This will allow you to position it approximately during reassembly.
+This will allow it to be positioned approximately during reassembly.

 Advertisement